Artificial Intelligence

 As more and more businesses introduce AI chatbots to their products and websites, it may start to feel like a must-have solution.
 But is it really what users want?

 This post helps you decide whether your business needs an AI chatbot, and if so, what it should and shouldn’t do.
-We’ll look at the two main types of AI chatbots, consider use cases by industry trends, look at the three most common business considerations, and review what tends to be left out of the conversation: the ethical challenges of AI use.
+We’ll consider use cases by industry trends, look at the three most common business considerations, and review what tends to be left out of the conversation: the ethical challenges of AI use.

 Healthcare